Guy Deutscher (linguist)

-Guy Deutscher (גיא דויטשר; born 1969 in Tel Aviv) is an Israeli linguist.
+Guy Deutscher (גיא דויטשר; born 1969) is an Israeli linguist.

+Career

-He is an Honorary Research Fellow at the University of Manchester and was a professor in the Department of Languages and Cultures of Ancient Mesopotamia at the University of Leiden in the Netherlands.
-He received an undergraduate degree in mathematics at University of Cambridge, before going on to earn a Ph.D in linguistics there.
-After that he undertook research in Historical Linguistics at St John's College, Cambridge.
+Deutscher is an honorary research fellow at the University of Manchester and was a professor in the department of languages and cultures of Ancient Mesopotamia at the University of Leiden in the Netherlands.
+He received an undergraduate degree in mathematics at University of Cambridge, before going on to earn a Ph.D. in linguistics there.
+After that he undertook research in historical linguistics at St John's College, Cambridge.

-Deutscher is the father of Alma Deutscher, a child prodigy composer and musician.
+Deutscher is the father of Alma Deutscher, a former child prodigy composer and musician.